 We prefer to use greenhouse plug flats and pots.
 They’re economical, uniform (i.e., more efficient), durable, reusable, and meant for growing great seedlings!
-We start almost everything in plug fats.
+We start almost everything in 72 or 128 plug fats.
 For plants we grow on a smaller scale, we use 6-cell deep inserts (i.e., when we do not need 72 tomato plants).

 For potting up, we use coex pots.
 Over the years, we’ve leaned heavily toward potting up as few plants as possible because of the labor/resources involved.
-We only pot up the few that really prefer it like peppers and tomatoes.
+We only pot up the few that really prefer it like eucalyptus, peppers, and tomatoes.